To protect Indian Wildlife, conserve habitat, and create alternative and sustainable livelihoods for communities dependent on wildlife.

 Work and Achievements

-- Wildlife SOS run India’s first Elephant Hospital in Mathura
+- Run India’s first Elephant Hospital in Mathura

 Fund Utilisation Statement

-The funds raised by Wildlife SOS will be utilised for long-term care and treatment of all animals in our care.
+The funds raised by Wildlife SOS will be utilized towards rescue, care and rehabilitation of wild animals across India.